pruning.png

 The leaf, flowers and fruit of the plant also appreciates a good mist spray.

-Be sure to dig down into the soil every once in a while to see how far down the water penetrates so you can gauge how much water to be giving to your plants.
+Be sure to feel into the soil every once in a while to see how far down the water penetrates so you can gauge how much water to be giving to your plants.

 MULCH